 To this end, the Collaborative brings together public and private funders to support a sustainable system that enables all young people in Baltimore City City to access high-quality summer programs that meet their needs and interests and prepare them for bright futures.

 The mission of the SFC is to fund different types of summer programs to keep students engaged and reduce summer learning loss so that more youth can reach their full potential.

-Baltimore's Promise is the Administrative Backbone for the Collaborative and works on its behalf to make sure that the summer grant making, data collection and analysis, grantee professional development, and summer provider network-building are implemented.
+Baltimore's Promise is the Administrative Backbone for the Collaborative and works on its behalf to make sure that the youth review process. summer grant making, data collection and analysis, grantee professional development, and summer provider network-building are implemented.
 For more information about Baltimore's Promise, please visit theBaltimore's Promise website.

-Family League of Baltimore is coordinating the Community Review process for all applications submitted to the Summer Funding Collaborative.
-They will also provide professional development for all programs that receive funding from the Collaborative.
+Family League of Baltimore is coordinating the professional development for all programs that receive funding from the Collaborative.
 For more information about Family League of Baltimore, please visit Family League's website.

 Benefits for Summer Programs When you apply for funding with the SFC, you